-The Independent Adjudicator (IA) deals with complaints at the final stage of the Council's complaints process and provides a free, independent and impartial service.
+The Independent Adjudicator (IA) deals with complaints at the final stage of the Council's complaints process.
 The IA considers complaints about the administrative actions of the Council and its partners, Lewisham Homes and Regenter.
-She cannot question what actions these organisations have taken simply because someone does not agree with them.
-But if she finds something has gone wrong, and that a person has suffered as a result, the IA aims to get it put right by recommending a suitable remedy.
+The IA will not question what actions these organisations have taken simply because someone does not agree with them.
+But if the IA finds something has gone wrong, and that a person has suffered as a result, the IA aims to get it put right by recommending a suitable remedy.

-Does the IA investigate every complaint she receives?
+Does the IA investigate every complaint received?

 No. The IA starts by reviewing the information you have provided, and the complaints file.
-Sometimes this provides her with enough information to reach a decision on the complaint.
+Sometimes this provides enough information to reach a decision on the complaint.
 Or the IA may decide that the person complaining has not been significantly affected by what happened, or could appeal to a tribunal instead.
-If the IA is not going to investigate your complaint, she will let you know quickly, and she will usually suggest if there is another organisation which could help you.
+If the IA is not going to investigate your complaint, they will let you know quickly, and will usually suggest if there is another organisation which could help you.